vele616/monorepo/packages/jobboard/website/content/jobs/content-marketing-leader-strongdm-xyoTL.md

 url: "https://jobs.lever.co/strongdm/ea64ebf3-9ce4-445b-8345-0e0612c513ac"
 applyUrl: "https://jobs.lever.co/strongdm/ea64ebf3-9ce4-445b-8345-0e0612c513ac/apply"
 timestamp: 1618876800000
-hashtags: "#content,#socialmedia,#chef,#management,#marketing"
+hashtags: "#content,#socialmedia,#marketing,#management"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/strongdm"
 companyWebsite: "http://www.strongdm.com/"
-summary: "StrongDM is searching for a content marketing leader that has 7+ years of experience with a proven track record in multichannel content creation."
+summary: "StrongDM is searching for a Content Marketing Leader that has 7+ years of experience with a proven track record in multichannel content creation."
 summaryBackup: "Excited about #content, #socialmedia, #chef?
 Check out this job post!"
-featured: 20
+featured:
 ---

 **strongDM is a customer-first, second, and third company with a rabid fan base.
 When was the last time you heard things like:**